Published:

 The Importance of Networking and Pursuing Education

-To open the event, moderators Sergio Argueta, JD, assistant principal of Freeport High School and an adjunct professor in the College of Professional and Continuing Studies, and Ray Ruiz, principal of Canaan Elementary in the Patchogue-Medford Union School District, visited each table to fire up the students with humor, inspiration and words of encouragement.
+To open the event, moderators Sergio Argueta, assistant principal of Freeport High School, an adjunct professor in the College of Professional and Continuing Studies and former director of the Bachelor of Social Work program, and Ray Ruiz, principal of Canaan Elementary in the Patchogue-Medford Union School District, visited each table to fire up the students with humor, inspiration and words of encouragement.
 All were treated to a performance by a jazz band from the Uniondale Union Free School District.

 Speakers emphasized the importance of taking advantage of the opportunity to network with the community and business leaders at the conference, including Adelphi’s faculty, staff and students.